 Behavioral therapy also shows significant promise for ICD patients – even in those who also suffer from alcohol use disorder or drug addiction.

-Cognitive Behavioral Therapy (CBT) is effective in helping those with ICD retrain their brain to reduce the urges to act out in unhealthy ways.
+Cognitive Behavioral Therapy (CBT) is effective in helping those with ICD retrain their brain to reduce the urge to act out in unhealthy ways.
 By combining cognitive and behavioral therapy modalities, patients learn:

-- Understanding in how they allow others’ actions to influence their own lives and,
+- To understand how they allow others’ actions to influence their own lives.

 - How facing their own interactions affects behaviors and responses in others.